milauog/code-editor/README.md

 @uiw/codemirror-theme-github: ^4.23.0
 react-icons: ^5.3.0

-Install them using:
+Install them with:
 npm install react @uiw/react-codemirror @codemirror/lang-html @codemirror/lang-css @codemirror/lang-javascript @codemirror/theme-one-dark @uiw/codemirror-theme-github react-icons

-Usage
+🎮 Usage

 Open the app in your browser.
 Write or edit code in the HTML, CSS, or JavaScript editors.
-Click Run to see the output, or enable Auto-run for real-time updates.
+Click Run ▶️ to view the output, or enable Auto-run for instant updates.
 Use the toolbar to:
-Toggle themes (Dark/Light).
+Toggle themes (Dark 🌙 / Light ☀️).
-Switch layout (Output Bottom, Right, Left).
+Switch layouts (Output Bottom, Right, or Left).
 Adjust font size (Small, Medium, Large, X-Large).
-Clear editors or download the code.
+Clear editors 🗑️ or download code ⬇️.

-Use the dropdowns in each editor to format code or maximize/minimize panels.
+Use editor dropdowns to format code or maximize/minimize panels.

-Project Structure
+📂 Project Structure
 online-code-editor/
 ├── public/
 │ ├── index.html
-│ └── favicon.ico
+│ ├── favicon.ico
 ├── src/
 │ ├── App.js
 │ ├── App.css
-│ └── index.js
+│ ├── index.js
 ├── package.json
 ├── README.md
 ├── .gitignore
-└── LICENSE
+├── LICENSE

-Contributing
+🤝 Contributing
 Contributions are welcome!
-To contribute:
+Here's how to get started:

 Fork the repository.
-Create a new branch (git checkout -b feature/your-feature).
+Create a new branch:git checkout -b feature/your-feature

-Make your changes and commit (git commit -m "Add your feature").
+Make your changes and commit:git commit -m "Add your feature"

-Push to the branch (git push origin feature/your-feature).
+Push to the branch:git push origin feature/your-feature

-Open a Pull Request.
+Open a Pull Request on GitHub.

-Please ensure your code follows the existing style and includes tests where applicable.
+Please follow the existing code style and include tests if applicable.
-License
+📜 License
 This project is licensed under the MIT License.
-Author
+👨‍💻 Author

 Millyon Tilahun
 GitHub: milauog
 LinkedIn: millyon-tilahun

-Acknowledgements
+🙌 Acknowledgements

-CodeMirror for syntax highlighting and editor functionality.
+CodeMirror for amazing syntax highlighting.
-React for the frontend framework. react-icons for icons.
+React for a powerful frontend framework. react-icons for beautiful icons.

-⭐ If you find this project useful, give it a star on GitHub!
+⭐ Star this project on GitHub if you find it useful!💬 Feel free to open an issue or reach out with feedback!